AmmarMian/numerical_optimization/content/docs/practical_labs/remote_sensing.md

 >}}
 {{</center>}}

-In this lab session, we will work with an open dataset for hyperspectral data analysis: the **Indian Pines HSI dataset**.
+In this lab session, we will work with an open dataset for hyperspectral data analysis: the **Pavia University HSI dataset**.
 This dataset is widely used in the remote sensing community and contains agricultural fields with different crop types.

 **Tasks:**

-1. **Open the Indian Pines dataset using the `loadmat` function from scipy** ([documentation](https://docs.scipy.org/doc/scipy/reference/generated/scipy.io.loadmat.html)).
+1. **Open the PaviaU dataset.
+You can either use the helper function provided or use the `loadmat`function from `scipy.io`**.

 2. **What is the size of the image and how many spectral bands does the image contain?**

 {{<hiddenhint "Hint">}}
-The Indian Pines dataset typically has dimensions of 145×145 pixels with 200 spectral bands after noise removal.
+The Pavia University dataset typically has dimensions of 145×145 pixels with 200 spectral bands after noise removal.
 You can check the shape using `.shape` attribute in Python.
 {{</hiddenhint>}}

-3. **Use `imshow` to display a few band images of the HSI cube at different wavelengths.** Try displaying bands at different spectral regions (e.g., visible, near-infrared, short-wave infrared).
+3. **Use `imshow` or the provided helper functions to display a few band images of the HSI cube at different wavelengths.** Try displaying bands at different spectral regions (e.g., visible, near-infrared, short-wave infrared).

 4. **Load and display the ground truth classification map.** This shows the different crop types present in the scene.